AguaClara/Textbook/Flocculation/Floc_Model.rst

    pC^*=-{log \left(\frac{\mathrm{Effluent\ turbidity}}{\mathrm{Influent\ Turbidity}}\right)\ }

-Equation 9, referred to as the AguaClara flocculation model in Pennock et al. (2018), is a Lagrangian hydrodynamic model that assumes that the aggregation of primary particles is rate-limiting.
+Equation :eq:`eq_AguaClara_Flocculation_Model`, referred to as the AguaClara flocculation model in Pennock et al. (2018), is a Lagrangian hydrodynamic model that assumes that the aggregation of primary particles is rate-limiting.
 It further assumes that these particles, on average, will collide when the volume of fluid swept out as one particle approaches the other is equal to the average volume occupied by a single particle in the suspension.
 The time for these collisions to occur increases as flocculation proceeds, since the concentration of primary particles decreases in a way that is assumed to be first order with respect to collisions.
 Thus, with each successive collision, the average volume occupied by primary particles increases, and it takes longer for the next collision to occur.
 In Equation 9, performance is linearly proportional to the logarithm of the effective collision potential, :math:`log(\overline{\alpha }\overline{G}\theta {\phi }^{2/3}_0)`.

 This group of parameters is the same as the group first described by Swetland et al. (2014), with the exception that they used the estimated fractional coverage of the colloid surface by coagulant, :math:`{\overline{\Gamma}}_{PACl-Clay}`, as a measure of attachment efficiency instead of :math:`\overline{\alpha }`.
 Pennock et al. (2018) recognized that surface coverage of both particles participating in a collision matters, and introduced :math:`\overline{\alpha }` to convert the geometric information contained in :math:`{\overline{\Gamma}}_{PACl-Clay}` to a probability of a successful collision.
 Using data gathered by Swetland et al. (2014), Pennock et al. (2018) were able to predict the results of independent laminar flocculation experiments with no adjustable parameters in the absence of added DOM.

-Experimental results obtained with added humic acid present are shown in Figure 3 along with predictions based on the AguaClara flocculation model [Eq.
+Experimental results obtained with added humic acid present are shown in :numref:`figure_Du_Fig3` along with predictions based on the AguaClara flocculation model [Eq.
 9].
 It was evident that the attachment efficiency was adversely affected by the addition of humic acid.
 Referencing adsorption measurements by Davis (1982), a minority (his study found 20\%) of added DOM would be adsorbed by kaolinite at the experimental pH of 7.5.
 Thus, most humic acid macromolecules were available to attach to the added coagulant nanoparticles.
 The following simplifying assumptions were made to account for the presence of humic acids: 1) humic acid macromolecules attach to coagulant nanoparticles to form nanoaggregates, 2) nanoaggregates attach to clay and to the reactor walls, and 3) the surfaces of precipitated coagulant nanoparticles promote adhesion, while the surfaces of bound humic acids prevent adhesion.

 In this study, humic acid macromolecules and PACl nanoparticles were modeled as spheres.
 Based on the size of coagulant nanoparticles and humic acid macromolecules, their number concentrations, :math:`N_{HA}` and :math:`N_{PACl}` respectively, can be estimated by